BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Methodology

 \subsection{Fault Localization Settings}

 \paragraph{Differential Setting} In some deployments, a clean reference model may be preserved in secure storage, mirrored across nodes, or retrievable from a verified checkpoint.
 This setting allows behavioral comparison between the corrupted and clean models.
-The challenge lies in performing such comparison efficiently, without relying on infeasible parameter-level diffing across billions of weights.
+The primary challenge involves achieving efficient comparisons, avoiding computationally impractical parameter-level assessments across an extensive weight population.

+Naively, one might assume that if a clean clone of the model exists, the simplest solution is a full parameter comparison followed by direct replacement of mismatched weights.
+In practice, this is often infeasible for LLMs: moving or restoring large model states is frequently limited by storage and network I/O rather than arithmetic throughput.
+In addition, practical checkpoints may be stored in incremental or chunked formats rather than as a single flat parameter snapshot, and checkpoint artifacts can themselves be corrupted, making naive full weight replacement unreliable \cite{IncrCP, ROJAS2024104879, rajbhandari2020zero, narayanan2021efficient}.
+BitFlipScope sidesteps these constraints by first localizing faults at the block and layer level using activation divergence, and only then applying hash‑guided comparison to a small subset of tensors.
+This staged design reduces the number of bytes that must be read and compared by orders of magnitude while tolerating partially degraded or compressed references.

 \paragraph{Self-Referential Setting} In many realistic scenarios edge deployments, memory-constrained systems, or models updated in-place—only the corrupted model is available.
 No checkpoints or clean replicas can be accessed, and the system must diagnose faults from the corrupted model alone.
 This scenario is significantly more challenging, because no ground-truth behavior is available for comparison.
 Our method addresses this by exploiting structural properties of transformer architectures to infer abnormal computation patterns without any external reference.